buildbot/buildbot/master/docs/manual/configuration/properties.rst

 +++++++++

 ``Transform`` is an alternative to ``renderer``.
-While ``renderer`` is useful for creating new renderables, ``Transform`` is easier to use when you want to transform or combine the renderings of preexisting ones.
+While ``renderer`` is useful for creating new renderables, ``Transform`` is easier to use when you want to transform or combine the renderings of preexisting renderables.

 ``Transform`` takes a function and any number of positional and keyword arguments.
 The function must either be a callable object or a renderable producing one.